-32.2 Certification Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 + Confidential treatment was received with respect to certain portions of this document.
-Such portions were omitted and filed separately with the Securities and Exchange Commission.
-Incorporated by reference to Registrant's Registration Statement on Form S-1 (Reg.
-No. 333-88939). ^ Management contract or compensatory plan or arrangement 50 EXHIBIT 10.9 FORM OF DIRECTOR STOCK OPTION AGREEMENT HEALTHSTREAM, INC. 2000 STOCK INCENTIVE PLAN OPTION GRANTED THIS DAY OF, 200 ("GRANT DATE") BY HEALTHSTREAM, INC. (THE "COMPANY") TO Optionee (THE "DIRECTOR"). the Com Option i Option.
-The Company hereby grants to the Director an option (the "Option") to purchase up to shares of the common stock of apany, no par value, to be issued upon the exercise of the Option, in the manner hereafter set forth, fully paid and nonassessable.
-This is being granted under the provisions of the Company's 2000 Stock Incentive Plan (the "Plan"), which are incorporated herein by e.
+FORM OF DIRECTOR STOCK OPTION AGREEMENT HEALTHSTREAM, INC. 2000 STOCK INCENTIVE PLAN

+OPTION GRANTED THIS DAY OF , 200 ("GRANT DATE") BY HEALTHSTREAM, INC. (THE "COMPANY") TO Optionee (THE "DIRECTOR").

+1. Stock Option.
+The Company hereby grants to the Director an option (the "Option") to purchase up to shares of the common stock of the Company, no par value, to be issued upon the exercise of the Option, in the manner hereafter set forth, fully paid and nonassessable.
+This Option is being granted under the provisions of the Company's 2000 Stock Incentive Plan (the "Plan"), which are incorporated herein by reference.
 The Plan is administered by the Compensation Committee of the Board of Directors of the Company.
 2. Time of Exercise.
-This Option shall be exercisable and have a term as follows: (a) This Option shall expire on the tenth anniversary of the Grant Date. (b) One hundred percent (100%) of the shares granted under this Option shall vest and become exercisable on the Grant Date. (c) This this Gra Option shall be exercisable only in the lesser of round lots of One Hundred (100) shares or the total number of shares remaining under nt.
-3. Purch Date. ase Price.
-The purchase price per share shall be, being not less than the fair market value of the common stock as of the Grant Director in accor s as a Shareholder.
-The Director shall have no rights as a shareholder with respect to any shares covered by this Option until the has given written notice of exercise, has paid in full for such shares and taken such other actions as may be required by the Committee dance with the provisions of the Plan.
-No adjustment shall be made for dividends for which the record date is prior to the date of of such stock certificate.
-HEALT THSTREAM, INC.

-The und ersigned: nowledges receipt of the foregoing Option and the attachments referenced therein and understands that all rights and liabilities with to this Option and the Plan; and Compan nowledges that as of the date of grant of this Option, it sets forth the entire understanding between the undersigned Director and the many and its Affiliates regarding the acquisition of stock in the Company pursuant to this grant and supersedes all prior oral and written ents on that subject.
+This Option shall be exercisable and have a term as follows: (a) This Option shall expire on the tenth anniversary of the Grant Date. (b) One hundred percent (100%) of the shares granted under this Option shall vest and become exercisable on the Grant Date. (c) This Option shall be exercisable only in the lesser of round lots of One Hundred (100) shares or the total number of shares remaining under this Grant.
+3. Purchase Price.
+The purchase price per share shall be, being not less than the fair market value of the common stock as of the Grant Date.
+4. Rights as a Shareholder.
+The Director shall have no rights as a shareholder with respect to any shares covered by this Option until the Director has given written notice of exercise, has paid in full for such shares and taken such other actions as may be required by the Committee in accordance with the provisions of the Plan.
+No adjustment shall be made for dividends for which the record date is prior to the date of issuance of such stock certificate.
+HEALTHSTREAM, INC. The undersigned: (a) Acknowledges receipt of the foregoing Option and the attachments referenced therein and understands that all rights and liabilities with respect to this Option and the Plan; and (b) Acknowledges that as of the date of grant of this Option, it sets forth the entire understanding between the undersigned Director and the Company and its Affiliates regarding the acquisition of stock in the Company pursuant to this grant and supersedes all prior oral and written agreements on that subject.
+OPTIONEE